“In spring, at the end of the day, you should smell like dirt.” Margaret Atwood

-There's nothing like eating a fresh vegetable from your very own garden.
+The promise of spring is an excellent time to contemplate the gardens of summer.
+If you’ve ever thought about planting your own fruits and vegetables, consider the many health benefits of growing your own food.
 Nurturing a tomato plant in a backyard garden and watching it grow to become food on the table can be very gratifying.
 Eating a crisp cucumber or a sweet bell pepper picked the same day not only delights your taste buds, it also nourishes your body like a store bought vegetable never could.
-If you’ve never planted a garden before, why not consider the many health benefits of growing your own food?

 Fruits and vegetables are really nature’s gift to us.
 A joy to all the senses, from their wonderful smells to their beautiful colours, fruits and vegetables not only look and taste delicious, they are packed with vitamins, minerals, fibre, and antioxidants.
 Beta carotene, the red orange pigment found in fruits and vegetables, is a powerful antioxidant.
 Antioxidants protect the body from free radicals which can damage cell structures.